Updated: January 10, 2023

 There are certain requirements in order to assure that the rights of survivorship exists.

 While the joint ownership exists the ability to sell or transfer interest in the asset depends on the type of joint ownership.
-If there is no clear documentation that survivorship rights were intended, it will be assumed that a tenancy in common exists and ownership will not pass to the surviving owner.
+If there is no clear documentation that survivorship rights were intended, it will be assumed that a tenancy in common exists and ownership will not pass to the surviving owner, the deceased owner’s share is inherited by their heirs instead.

 While joint ownership may be appropriate for the protection of some property, your estate plan should include other ways of safeguarding your assets.
 There are different types of joint ownership.